GautamSMok/SimpleAssertThat/README.md

 A Simple, Small Assert.That testing tool for unit testing in your projects.

 #### Features:
-1. Simple
+1. Simple to use
+2. More readabble unit testing code
-2. Small Size(less than 10KB)
+3. Small Size(less than 6KB)
-3. Test almost every units of your project.
+4. Test almost every units of your project.
-4. Open source, code can be changed if required.
+5. Open source, code can be changed if required.

 ## Example 1:
 ```